yym68686/ModelMerge/README.md

 1. Create a new Python file in the `ModelMerge/src/ModelMerge/plugins` directory, for example, `myplugin.py`.
 Register the plugin by adding the `@register_tool()` decorator above the function.
 Import `register_tool` with `from .registry import register_tool`.

-2. Finally, add the plugin call code to the `get_tools_result_async` function in `ModelMerge/src/ModelMerge/plugins/config.py`.
-When the bot needs to call the plugin, it will call this function.
-You need to add the plugin call code in this function.

 After completing the above steps, your plugin is ready to use. 🎉

 ## License